JosephLai241/URS/README.md

 URS will display an error message as well as the rate limit reset date if you have used all your available requests.

-There are a couple ways to go about solving issues with rate limits:
+There are a couple ways to circumvent rate limits:

 * Scrape intermittently
 * Use an account with high karma to get your PRAW credentials
 * Scrape less results per run

-Available requests are refilled if you use the PRAW scrapers intermittently, which might be a good solution for bypassing rate limit issues.
+Available requests are refilled if you use the PRAW scrapers intermittently, which might be the best solution.
 This can be especially helpful if you have automated URS and are not looking at the output on each run.

 ---